Share This Article

 The correctional facility housing you or your loved one has an internal grievance system.
 You must follow this system to seek recourse for a violation of inmates’ rights in prison for two reasons.

 First, the Prison Litigation Reform Act (PLRA) requires inmates to “exhaust” all administrative remedies before filing a lawsuit.
-This means you must pursue the internal grievance process to a final decision.
-Thus, you will file a grievance and, if you have the right to appeal a denial to the warden, you must also appeal.
+This process is known as administrative exhaustion, meaning you must complete the entire internal grievance process, including any required appeals, before you can pursue legal action in court.

 Second, the grievance process allows you to document the violation while the case is fresh.
 Memories fade, and evidence can disappear.
 By filing a grievance, you may avoid these problems.